 These are handheld ammonia gas detectors used to check air quality in poultry houses and indoor livestock facilities.
 Easy to use with a large screen showing the ammonia ppm concentration.

-Ammonia Detector for Personal Protection
+Ammonia Detectors for Personal Protection

-The majority of Ammonia gas detectors are portable.
+The majority of Ammonia gas sensors and detectors are portable.
 These are small, battery-powered units with an NH3 sensor that can be clipped onto your clothes.
 Portable detectors provide continuous protection with LED, buzzer, and vibration alarms.

 Ammonia Wall Mount Monitor